kixlab/cs374-spring-2018/assets/pr2/pr2.md

 ## How to submit?
 - Compress your code into `studentnumber_pr2.zip`.
 Please do not create any subfolders.
-- Then upload the zip file to the course KLMS until the due date stated above.
+- Then upload the zip file to [this link]() until the due date stated above.
 - [Late policy](logistics.html#grading) will be applied.

 ## How to test my code before submitting it?